JLX0/MetaLLM-GPT/README.md

 [here](https://colab.research.google.com/drive/1TWN0mDmbdH1U2i85n7YUV9CKiRG0jJ9h?usp=sharing).
 The default settings of the notebook use GPU instances, but you can run the notebook without GPU.

+An experimental branch with langchain integrated, maintained by @juno-t, is available [here](https://github.com/Juno-T/MetaLLM-GPT)

 <hr>

 # Comparison to other apps